Edwin (musician): Solo career

 In 2005, Edwin signed with Linus Universal|Linus Entertainment, at which time he began recording songs for a new release and a return to full solo status.
 Edwin's third album, Better Days, was released on October 10, 2006, featuring a softer sound and Edwin playing acoustic guitar on many of the tracks.
 The first single from the album, "Right Here", was well received but received limited radio airplay in major markets nationwide.
 Despite varying reports on the choice of a second single, one never materialized, and the album was abandoned after a short tour.

+Crash Karma

 In 2008, Edwin announced that he, Mike Turner (Our Lady Peace) and Jeff Burrows (The Tea Party) planned to record an album together.
 The band, named Crash Karma, is rounded out by former Zygote bassist and lead singer Amir Epstein.
 Crash Karma released its debut album, produced by Turner, in March 2010 and released it on E1 Music Canada.

 Edwin and the Pressure

-Edwin & the Pressure is the second album by the Canadian alternative rock singer Edwin, released by Sony on April 2, 2002 in Canada.
+Edwin and the Pressure is the second album by the Canadian alternative rock singer Edwin, released by Sony on April 2, 2002 in Canada.
 Though technically his second solo album, Edwin himself considered it a debut for his then-new band.

-The album continued the pop-oriented, electronically flavored style of the previous album.
-However, the sound was heavier and more guitar-dominated, and the lyrics were more explicit than before.
+The album continued the pop-oriented, electronically flavored style of the previous album, with more heavily guitar-dominated sound and more explicit lyrics than before.